gizatechxyz/orion/docs/framework/operators/machine-learning/tree-regressor/tree.fit.md

 * `data`: A span of spans representing rows of features in the dataset.
 * `target`: A span representing the target values corresponding to each row in the dataset.
 * `max_depth`: The maximum depth of the decision tree.
 The tree stops growing once this depth is reached.
+* `random_state`: It ensures that the tie-breaking is consistent across multiple runs, leading to reproducible results.

 ## Returns